jihanum/AppleOfDiscord/README.md

 Greek Figure Website Project

-This website has been coded completely by Ji Han Um.
+This website has been coded by Ji Han Um.